Blog Home / Case Studies / Halfpenny CIMA OCS Preseen – May – August 2025

 Budgeting Approaches: Insights from Greggs (UK)

-- Greggs also uses demand forecasting based on sales data from previous years, adjusted for inflation and new product introductions.
+Greggs also utilizes sophisticated demand forecasting by analyzing detailed sales data from previous years, meticulously adjusting those figures for factors like inflation and the projected success of new product introductions.

 Possible Exam Connection